TheresaLui/SelfHelpContent_v2/articles/microsoft.cdn/cdn-msft-availabilityandperformance-other.md

 <properties
-	pageTitle="availability and performance for the standard for microsoft/other" description="availability and performance for the standard for microsoft/other" service="microsoft.cdn"
+	pageTitle="availability and performance other"
+	description="availability and performance other"
+	service="microsoft.cdn"
 	resource="profiles"
 	authors="karenha"